 Thrombophilia, or a tendency for increased blood clotting, may be treated successfully with baby aspirin and heparin anticoagulant injections and has been shown to be effective for the acquired thrombophilias.
 There are few prospective studies that prove the efficacy of anticoagulation for the congenital or genetic thrombophilias.

 In some cases, a chromosomal problem of one or both partners can lead to recurrent pregnancy loss.
 This problem is termed a balanced translocation, and occurs when two segments from different chromosomes are interchanged.
 The affected parent is usually healthy because he or she has the necessary two copies of each gene.
 However, when that parent’s reproductive cells are maturing, there is a high chance that the number of chromosomes in the sperm or egg will become unbalanced.
 This is diagnosed by taking a blood or tissue sample from each partner and performing a karyotype to check the chromosomes.
 There is a higher rate of miscarriages in patients who have such a chromosomal problem, although some go on to deliver normal and healthy babies.
-Sometimes, couples with known chromosomal abnormalities will undergo IVF with preimplantation genetic diagnosis (PGD) to increase the likelihood of a healthy pregnancy.
+Sometimes, couples with known chromosomal abnormalities will undergo IVF with PGT to increase the likelihood of a healthy pregnancy.